aliyun/terraform-provider-alicloud/website/docs/r/adb_db_cluster.html.markdown

   - `8Core64GB`: If you set `elastic_io_resource_size` to `8Core64GB`, the specifications of an EIU are 24 cores and 192 GB memory.
   - `12Core96GB`: If you set `elastic_io_resource_size` to `12Core96GB`, the specifications of an EIU are 36 cores and 288 GB memory.
 * `disk_performance_level` - (Optional, Available since v1.207.0) The ESSD performance level.
 Default Value: `PL1`.
 Valid values: `PL1`, `PL2`, `PL3`.
+* `disk_encryption` - (Optional, ForceNew, Bool, Available since v1.218.1) Specifies whether to enable disk encryption.
+Default Value: `false`.
+Valid values: `true`, `false`.
+* `kms_id` - (Optional, ForceNew, Available since v1.218.1) The Key Management Service (KMS) ID that is used for disk encryption. `kms_id` is valid only when `disk_encryption` is set to `true`.
 * `tags` - (Optional) A mapping of tags to assign to the resource.
   - Key: It can be up to 64 characters in length.
 It cannot begin with "aliyun", "acs:", "http://", or "https://".
 It cannot be a null string.
   - Value: It can be up to 128 characters in length.
 It cannot begin with "aliyun", "acs:", "http://", or "https://".
 It can be a null string.

 -> **NOTE:** Because of data backup and migration, change DB cluster type and storage would cost 15~30 minutes.
 Please make full preparation before changing them.